contentstack/contentstack-javascript/README.md

 #### Initializing your SDK

-You will need to specify the API key, Access token, and Environment Name of your stack to initialize the SDK:
+You will need to specify the API key, Delivery Token, and Environment Name of your stack to initialize the SDK:

-    const Stack = Contentstack.Stack("api_key", "access_token", "environment_name");
+    const Stack = Contentstack.Stack("api_key", "delivery_token", "environment_name");

 Once you have initialized the SDK, you can start getting content in your app.